DadaMonad/dadamonad.github.io/tutorial.markdown

 </script>
 {% endhighlight %}

-'y' will inherit all the functionality of the *y-object* class.
+'y' will inherit all the functionality of the *Y.Object* class.
 So the following section will apply to it.

 ## Y.Object
 In the Yjs project, we strongly distinguish between *data type* and *data structure*.
 Yjs knows how to handle concurrency on several data structures like HashMaps, Trees, Lists and Graphs.
 You can create arbitrary complex data types with them.
 In the [wiki](https://github.com/y-js/yjs/wiki) we list a bunch of types that you can include in your project, and we show you how to create your own types.

 The y-object types is the only type that is included in Yjs.
 It represents a Javascript object, where you can *add*, *update*, and *delete* object-properties.
 You can even create circular structures, if you want.

-##### Set / Delete Properties
+##### Set, and Delete Properties

 Add, or update property "name" with value "42":